klowrey/FrankaTest/README.md

 ```

 To move around the object you can double click on it, then ctrl click and drag it to move.

+You can press ctrl-right arrow to switch from the passive visualizer to the controller mode to activate the controller.